 Do nonprofits need to do 1099s?

-The 1099-Misc is probably the most relevant one for you.
-Nonprofits will need to fill out a form 1099-MISC for persons, vendors, subcontractors, independent contractors, and others in the following circumstances:
+The 1099-MISC is probably the most relevant one for your organization.
+Nonprofits will need to fill out a form 1099-MISC for persons, vendors, subcontractors, independent contractors, and others if $600 or more per year is paid in the following circumstances:

 - cash payments to fishermen

-- crop insurance proceeds,
+- crop insurance proceeds

-- medical and health care payments,
+- medical and healthcare payments

-- prizes and awards,
+- prizes and awards

-- proceeds paid to attorneys,
+- proceeds paid to attorneys

-- services (including parts and materials), and
+- services (including parts and materials)

-- other types of payments not covered by another information reporting document.
+- other types of payments not covered by another information reporting document